microsoft/azuredatastudio/extensions/sql-database-projects/README.md

 * Create a new database project by going to the **Projects** viewlet or by searching **Projects: New** in the command palette.
 * Existing database projects can be opened by going to the **Projects** viewlet or by searching **Projects: Open Existing** in the command palette.
-* Start from an existing database by using the **Create Project Ffom Database** from the command palette or database context menu.
+* Start from an existing database by using the **Create Project from Database** from the command palette or database context menu.
 * Start from an OpenAPI/Swagger spec by using the **Generate SQL Project from OpenAPI/Swagger spec** command.

 ## Code of Conduct